Week 11 — Networking and communications

 0x01.

-Serial monitor — both hops working
+Serial monitor: both hops working

-After the harness matched the tables above, I used two USB serial ports to close the loop: Pico USB for
+After the harness matched the tables above, I used two USB serial ports to close the loop:

-outgoing STAT,… lines and XIAO USB for the bridge logs that prove parsing and I²C writes.
-The
+Pico USB for outgoing STAT,… lines and XIAO USB for bridge logs that show parsing

-screenshots are my acceptance record for Fab’s “links work” requirement — not only wiring photos.
+and I²C writes.
+The screenshots are my check record for Fab’s “links work” requirement.

 STAT,ver=1,valid=1,…,reason=ok lines from Pico (prefix